portworx/kdmp/cmd/exporter/README.md

 # Exporter

-`exporter` is a pxc component to copy data between persistent volume claims.
+`exporter` is a pxc component to export data in and out of persistent volume claims.